Stay-at-home has been extended again, this time until 5/30/20.

 How much will I pay?

-We charge by hour.
+Use our Super Quick Price Estimator to get an idea about how much we would charge to clean your house.
+In general we charge by hour.
 We have 1 hour minimum based on a 3 person team (another words 3 labor hours).
 You can see our current specials here.
 Three labor hours is usually enough to clean a one bedroom, one bathroom apartment.

 For a two bathroom home you might need 4 hours, and 6 hour is good for three bathroom home.
 If you need more time you can buy additional time in 15 minutes increments, at your discretion.

 Keep in mind that if your house has not been cleaned professionally recently it probably will take longer that first time.
-With Maid1 you can put a limit on how much you pay, as long as you understand that we will do our best in the time that you purchased and that it might not be perfect.
+With Maid1.com you can put a limit on how much you pay, as long as you understand that we will do our best in the time that you purchased and that it might not be perfect.
 We can talk about those choices when you call.

-How do I get started with Maid1?
+How do I get started with Maid1.com?

 Do you come to … ?